sajnikanth/vista_tech_blog/holmium_page_objects_and_more.md

 ## Conclusion

 The above example illustrates the simplicity of using Holmium Page Objects and also introduces the various command line options available.
-Page Objects help in keeping page-elements and services-offered-by-a-page away from tests and reduces duplicate code.
+Page Objects help in keeping page-elements and services-offered-by-a-page away from tests and reduce duplicate code.
 In case an element definition changes (change of ID / Class / Name etc.), a single fix to that page object is all it takes instead of making changes to all the tests.

 Holmium also offers amazing parameterization options for browser, test environments, user agent etc..
-With these, a single test code can be reused in many ways.
+With these, a single test script can be reused in many ways.

 If you are someone with very little or no automation test experience, Holmium could be a great place to start.
 Happy Coding!